Overview of Obesity

 BMI is a measure of weight proportionate to height.
 BMI is considered a useful measurement of the amount of body fat.
 Occasionally, some very muscular people may have a BMI in the overweight range.
 However, these people are not considered overweight because muscle tissue weighs more than fat tissue.
 Generally, BMI can be considered an effective way to evaluate whether a person is overweight or obese.

 In adults, a BMI from 18.5 to 24.9 is considered normal while a BMI of more than 25 is considered overweight.
 A person is considered obese if the BMI is greater than 30 and morbidly obese if the BMI is 40 or greater.
 In general, after the age of 50, a man's weight stabilizes and even drops slightly between the ages of 60 and 74.
 However, a woman's weight continues to increase until age 60 and then begins to drop.
 When assessing a child's weight, the BMI is calculated and then plotted on a BMI for age percentile curve.
 The Centers for Disease Control and Prevention developed sex-specific BMI for age growth curves to account for a child's for body fat variances across ages and genders.
-Public health professionals classify a child overweight if his BMI for age percentile ranking is 85th to less than 95th percentile or obese if his BMI for age percentile ranking is greater than the 95th percentile.
+Public health professionals classify a child overweight if his BMI for age percentile ranking is in the range of the 85th to less than the 95th percentile, or obese if his BMI for age percentile ranking is greater than the 95th percentile.

 Another measure of obesity is the waist-to-hip ratio (WHR).
 The WHR is a measurement tool that looks at the proportion of fat stored on the waist, and hips and buttocks.
 The waist circumference indicates abdominal fat.
 A waist circumference over 40 inches in men and over 35 inches in women may increase the risk for heart disease and other diseases associated with being overweight.